rudolfklikh/Snake-Game-Code/README.md

 Creating a snake using :
 * ES-6
 * Canvas
-* Demonstration of working with array,object
+* Array methods and properties of objects

 You can play by going to the repository rudolfklikh.github.io , by searching rudolfklikh.github.io/file names/